A Random Rule Model: Application: Procedural Heterogeneity in Risky Choice

 \subsubsection{Restrictiveness}

 A complementary question is \emph{restrictiveness}: how tightly a model class constrains the set of menu-to-choice mappings it can fit \citep{selten91,fudenberg26}.
-Following \citet{fudenberg26}, we operationalize this by asking how well a model can fit structureless targets.
-Let $\pi$ be a random permutation of the training menus $\mathcal T$ and define permuted targets $\hat p^{\pi}(A):=\hat p(\pi(A))$.
-For each model class $g(\cdot;\theta)$, we re-estimate parameters on the permuted targets using the same architecture, the same learning rate selected from the main analysis (Table~\ref{tab:cv_results}), and the same training horizon---but \emph{without} re-running the inner learning-rate search.
-We define \emph{permutation-fit restrictiveness} as the ratio of the model's in-sample MSE on permuted targets to the error of the best constant predictor for those targets:
+Following \citet{fudenberg26}, we define permuted targets $\hat p^{\pi}(A):=\hat p(\pi(A))$ for a random permutation $\pi$ of the training menus, and measure permutation-fit restrictiveness as